- About Us

 Maeve's SSAT scores went up over 100%!!
 We have been bragging about how well you did with our daughter.
 Thank you so much.

-Why are first-rate college essays so hard to write?
+Why are first-rate college admission essays so hard to write?
 There are a lot of reasons.
 Many students wait to start writing them until the last minute — and it’s hard to do anything well that way.
-A bigger problem is that college essays seem to ask us to Be Remarkable, to Be Amazing.
-We know […]
+A bigger problem is that college essays seem to ask us to Be Remarkable, to Be Amazing. […]